 Video: Installing standard Android SDK

-You can install the Nokia X specific packages with the SDK Manager by providing a new add-on site URL.
-Alternatively, you can use an installer to install the packages.
+You can install the Nokia X specific packages with an installer.
 The instructions for using the installer are provided in the download package.

 To set up the emulator, we need to create a new Android Virtual Device (AVD).
 Like installing packages, this can also be done either from the Eclipse IDE, or by command.
 From Eclipse: in Windows and Linux, select Window -> Android Virtual Device Manager (figure 1).
 In Mac, locate the Android Virtual Device Manager icon from the menu and click the icon to launch the manager (figure 2).
 If the menu is not visible, go to Window -> Show Toolbar.
 Launching the AVD manager from the command line can be done with command: